remjey/HabitSailor/README.md

 Most importantly and in approximate order:

-* Add more data in the detailed view of tasks
+* Add more data in the detailed view of tasks, edit, delete and create tasks
 * React gracefully when connection drops (already done to some extent)
 * Automatic refresh, interval to be decided (when app returns active after long time?
 1 hour period?)
 * About page